Bunion Surgery & Treatment

 Recovery From Bunion Surgery

-Swelling and discomfort typically lasts 6-8 weeks following bunion surgery, however, pain can be managed using medication prescribed by your bunion surgeon or podiatrist.
+Swelling and discomfort typically lasts 6-8 weeks following traditional bunion surgery, however, pain can be managed using medication prescribed by your bunion surgeon or podiatrist.
 It is extremely important to stay off your feet as much as possible and follow all postoperative instructions to ensure a smooth and speedy recovery.

 Due to the nature of the causes, it’s not always possible to completely prevent bunions.
 Fortunately, wearing the right shoes can help.